DHBW-FN-TIT20/essensfindung/README.md

 ```

 ## Docker
-You also can build the a docker container
+You also can build a docker container
 ```console
 git clone https://github.com/DHBW-FN-TIT20/essensfindung.git
 cd essensfindung